pfederi/fitbit-sup/README.md

 - Disable touchscreen while activity is running

 ## Updates
-### Release 2.1
+### Release 2.0.1
-- Fixed a bug where the button for the weather didn't work
+- Fixed an issue where the physical button for the weather didn't work

 ### Release 2.0
 - Added Weather Module; Updated Settings